Prostate & BPH Relief in 5 Easy Steps

 Those numbers may seem frightening, but there is a silver lining: Most men diagnosed with prostate cancer do not die from the disease.
 Generally, this type of cancer is so slow-growing that it’s possible to live with it for many years without complications.

 Of course, prostate cancer is not the only problem that can occur.
-The prostate can also become inflamed (prostatitis) or enlarged – a condition known as benign prostatic hyperplasia (BPH).
-Either condition can create serious discomfort and symptoms, as my patient Wade found, including some that may mimic those of cancer, such as:
+The prostate can also become inflamed (prostatitis) or enlarged – a condition known as benign prostatic hyperplasia (BPH). the power to age well and stay healthy, including some that may mimic those of cancer, such as:

 - Frequent, often urgent, urination